angelospanag/fastapi-podman/README.md

 # fastapi-podman

-An example project using [Podman](https://podman.io/) to run a container with [Python/FastAPI](https://fastapi.tiangolo.com/) to create a web server and [Poetry](https://python-poetry.org/) for dependency management.
+An example project using [Podman](https://podman.io/) to run a container with [Python/FastAPI](https://fastapi.tiangolo.com/) for creating a web server and [Poetry](https://python-poetry.org/) for dependency management.

 ## Podman installation